slsdetectorgroup/slsDetectorPackage/docs/src/softwarearchitecture.rst

 * It can be run on the same host as the client or on a different host.
 * There is a receiver process for every module and a file for every UDP port.
-* Each receiver process is independent and asynchronized for performance.
+* Each receiver process is independent and asynchronous for performance.
 So are the UDP ports.

 Client